Dimensional reduction for sampled priors and application to photometric redshift distributions: Motivation

 A concrete example, which motivated this paper's work, is when the observable data \vecc\ are the binned 2-point correlation functions of cosmic fields derived from a catalog of galaxies; the parameters of interest are cosmological quantities such as the matter density $\Omega_m,$ the amplitude of density fluctuations $\sigma_8,$ etc.; and the nuisance parameters $\vecn$ include the coefficients of some linear expansion of the redshift distributions $n(z)$ of the galaxies being observed:

-The $b_k$ are a set of predetermined basis functions for the redshift distribution.
+The $b_k$ are a set of predetermined basis functions for the redshift distribution, \eg\ these are boxcar functions if we are modeling $n(z)$ as stepwise constant.
 In our case of analyzing the data from the \textit{Dark Energy Survey} (DES), there are 10 distinct samples of galaxies---each designed to prefer galaxies in a limited range of redshift---which we can index by $s.$ Each has its own $n_s(z)$ to be characterized by coefficients $n_{sk}$ at $\approx100$ values of $k$, leading to $N=O(1000)$ parameters $n_{sk}$ to be considered.
 The vector $\vecn$ of nuisance parameters would be the concatenation of all the $n_{sk}.$ For clarity, we will still write this as $\vecn=\{n_1,n_2,\ldots,n_N\}$ and demonstrate the method with a single galaxy sample's $n(z)$.

-One approach would be to run a new MC chain over \vecq\ for each of the samples we have of \vecn, and then concatenate these to effect marginalization over \vecn.
-This is clearly infeasible if a large number of \vecn\ samples are needed to characterize the prior in this space.
+One approach would be to run a new MC over \vecq\ for each of the samples we have of \vecn, and then concatenate these to effect marginalization over \vecn.
+This is clearly infeasible if thousands or more of \vecn\ samples are needed to characterize the prior in this space.